Skip to main content

 Elective Courses (16 units)

-Students are required to take at least 16 additional units of elective courses (4 courses) for letter grade, from the following list.
+Students are required to take at least 16 additional units of elective courses (4 courses) for letter grade (if that grading option exists), from the following list.

 a.
 Biostatistics and Statistical Methods Electives: